chriskrycho/v5.chriskrycho.com/site/journal/2023/Blog-Gardening in Public.md

 [g]: https://blog.ayjay.org/the-blog-garden/

 By definition, these kinds of works-in-progress are *just* works in progress.
 You should expect them to change, sometimes very substantially, from the time they first appear on the site.
 They will continue *not* to appear in the feeds for the site (though, as the essay suggests, I have ideas on how to handle that!) until I deem them ready to be “published”—that is, when they are no longer drafts but things I am *committing* to… though not necessarily things I will commit *not to change*!

+This also does not, of course, commit me to publishing *all* such drafts this way, nor to publishing any draft at any given stage of publishing.
+It just gives me a tool for working in public when I think that is the right move!